 Targeting Mulloway at Barwon Heads

 Choosing a Mulloway outfit Recommended gear to target Mulloway 6-10, 10-15 or 12-24 kilo rod paired with a 4000-8000 spin reel spooled with 20-50 pound line and equivalent leader.
 Mulloway resides near river mouth entrances.
 They are often caught near structures such as bridges and pylons.
-Try to present your baits and lures as naturally as possible or use live baits.
-Mulloway can be caught at any time of the day, but are most active at the night, during peak tides and moon phases.
+Try to present your baits and lures as naturally as possible, or use live baits.
+Mulloway can be caught at any time of the day but are most active at night, during peak tides and moon phases.
 We have found that lures are quite productive during the day and bait is more productive at night.

 Targeting Snapper at Barwon Heads